Best Film for the Canon AT-1

-The small dynamic range of reversal film is a further reason it's regarded as tricky to shoot.
-Golden hour is the ideal time to shoot transparency.
+The constrained dynamic range of slide film is another reason why it is thought to be difficult to shoot.
+Golden hour is the prime time to use reversal.

-35mm film that is sold in metal canisters is used by the Canon AT-1.
-35mm film can also be referred to as 135 film, and it is the best-selling film format.
+The Canon AT-1 takes 35mm film that is sold in metal canisters.
+It can also be referred to as 135 film, and it is the most widely used film format.

-120 or 220 film, used by medium format cameras, is the only other film format you are going to encounter.
+120 or 220 film, used with medium format cameras, is the only other film format you are likely to encounter}.

-One of the terrific properties of film is that you can swap the film stock you work with and get a totally different look to your photos.
+One of the fantastic properties of film is that you can change the film stock you use and get a different look to your images.

 DX Coded Film

-All new made 35mm film today has DX encoding on the canister.
-This lets cameras to detect and set the ISO when the film canister is put in the camera.
+Virtually all available 35mm film for sale today has DX encoding.
+This lets cameras to detect and set the ISO of the film canister put in the camera.

 Canon AT-1 Resources

-You will find several possible choices for where to have film processed.
-For a more detailed explanation of the possibilities take a look at my guide on Where to Get Film Developed.
+There are only a few possibilities for where to have 35mm film developed.
+For a more complete discussion of the possibilities check my guide on Where to Get Film Developed.

-WARNING: Big box stores and pharmacies have stopped developing film locally.
-They mail film off-site to be processed by a 3rd party.
-Because of that, you won't receive your developed negatives back.
+WARNING: Big box stores and pharmacies do not process film on site.
+They mail film away to be developed by a 3rd party.
+Because of that, you will not receive your developed negatives back.

 - Develop Film at Home